Last updated on February 25th, 2022

 The Word in Motion Bible curriculum for homeschool From Apologia is an essential resource for helping your children understand the Bible in a deep and meaningful way.
 Read our full review.

-I received a free rental of Mount Hideaway Mysteries: Exes and Oh No’s for review purposes and I was compensated for my time.
+I received a free copy of Word in Motion for review purposes and I was compensated for my time.
 All opinions are my own and I am not required to post a positive review.

 Why We Need a Good Bible Curriculum in Our Homeschool